NativeScript/nativescript-sdk-examples-ng/app/ng-framework-modules-category/application/app-checking-target/article.md

-Use the following code in case you need to check somewhere in your code the platform you are running against:

-Basic usage of the `application` module in a component:
+Basic usage of the `application` module in a component to apply different code on Android and iOS
 <snippet id='app-check-target-code'/>